Welcome To ArTara Therapeutics

-We are a team of veteran rare disease specialists, passionate about bringing therapies to patients who have no current treatment options.
+We are a team of veteran rare disease specialists, passionate about bringing therapies to patients who have limited to no treatment options.

-We work with academic and industry partners around the world to find and develop breakthrough therapies that will improve the well-being of people with rare, neglected, and serious diseases.
+We work with academic and industry partners around the world to find and develop breakthrough therapies that will improve the well-being of patients with rare, neglected, and serious diseases.

 EXCELLENCE AND EFFICIENCY

 TARA 002 for the treatment of Lymphatic Malformations (LMs)

 Our lead program is TARA 002, an investigational cellular therapy based on OK-432, an immunostimulant currently approved in Japan and Taiwan, that has been standard of care in LMs for over 20 years.
 Lymphatic malformations are rare, non-malignant masses that primarily form in the head and neck region of children before the age of two.
 Radiographically, lymphatic malformations have been categorized into three subtypes – macrocystic, microcystic, or mixed (a combination of the other two).
 In the US and Europe, the standard of care is surgical excision, which is associated with high rates of recurrence and complications.1 A US-based, multicenter study in more than 600 patients, led by the University of Iowa, demonstrated that OK-432, was safe and effective in the treatment of macrocystic and mixed LMs.